littensy/reflex/README.md

 ### 🖥️ Managing multiple producers

 Reflex allows you to organize your state into multiple producers, and then combine them into a single root producer.
+The `combineProducers()` function takes a table of producers, and returns a new producer that re-uses the state and actions from the original producers.

-The `combineProducers()` function takes a table of producers, and returns a new producer that combines the states and dispatchers.
-Any dispatchers called in the combined producer will be forwarded to every producer in the table.
+Actions from different producers that have the same name are combined, so calling their dispatchers will call both actions, as seen below in the `shared` action.

 > **Warning**
-> Dispatchers called on individual producers will not be tracked by the combined producer!
+> Updating the state of the combined producer will not update the state of the original producers, and vice versa.
-> To update the state, you should get the dispatcher from the combined producer.
+> You should only use the combined producer to dispatch actions.

 ```ts
 const producerA = createProducer(initialStateA, {